LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in breach of the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance